 § Use moisture free seeds.

-§ Add ground seeds to breads, cookies and muffins.
+§ Add ground seeds to pieces of bread, cookies, and muffins.

 § Start with 1 teaspoon and go for two in 7-10 days.

-§ Sprinkle flax seeds whole / ground on hot /cold breakfast, cereals, salads, soups, yogurt, dressings etc.
+§ Sprinkle flax seeds, whole or ground on hot or cold breakfast, cereals, salads, soups, yogurt, dressings etc.

 © 2013 Sanjay Sharma